About Us

 Meet Our Founder

 Aungelic “Gigi” Nelson, Founder and Executive Director of the Majani Project, discovered genealogy in college, and a lifelong interest was born.
 Though she obtained both her BA and MA in American History, began a career as a college professor, and later became a military historian for the Air Force, genealogy was always her main interest.
-When she relocated to Washington DC in the fall of 2017, her proximity to the National Archives further enhanced her study of family history (perfect access to Federal records!)
-She is currently working on becoming a board-certified genealogist and her work now includes actively reconnecting the African diaspora to the African continent.

 Board Members & Advisors